 Tutors will be trained to tutor using the Socratic method.
 They will work with small groups of high school students under the supervision of a teacher in an AVID classroom during the school day.
 Tutors serve as guides and facilitators of students’ learning through questioning, writing, thinking and discussing.
 Tutors are paid and work 3-6 hours per week.

-All tutors must successfully pass a background check before they can tutor in the high school.
+All tutors must successfully pass a background check before they can be hired to work with high school age students.

 Riverland Community College